 Discovering plaque on teeth with disclosing tablets

-Plaque is usually light yellow in color and therefore not clearly visible.
+Plaque on teeth is usually light yellow in color and therefore not clearly visible.
 Plaque on teeth can be made visible by means of a special colorant or tablets (disclosing tablets).
 After brushing your teeth, chew the tablet and spread the coloring agent over the teeth with your tongue.
 Then you wash away the discolored fabric with a sip of water.
-The pink spots on the teeth indicate where there is plaque.
+The pink spots on the teeth indicate where there is plaque on teeth.
 After a while, the colorant disappears automatically.

 Effect of chewing gum on the teeth

 A chewing gum has a sticky effect.
 It therefore makes sense that chewing gum is able to remove food residues between the teeth and to reduce plaque on the chewing surfaces.
 There are actually strong scientific indications that chewing gum with xylitol as a sweetener reduces the formation of plaque.
 So we have to see the benefits primarily in terms of reducing plaque formation.
 Removing plaque only does chewing gum a little.

 Almost all types of chewing gum nowadays contain the substance Xylitol.
 This is a sweetener that is used as a substitute for sugar.
 Unlike sugar, the bacteria that live in your mouth cannot break down this substance.
 This makes sugar-free chewing gum safe for use in the teeth.
 Xylitol has the additional effect that it blocks the conversion of (other) sugars in the mouth to acid.
 This prevents the bacteria from sticking to teeth and causing cavities.